shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

 (AKA Geometric Algebra), or Lie Algebra is not necessary but certainly welcome for a deeper understanding of the antisymmetries at hand.

-.. admonition:: Formalism
+.. admonition:: Musical isomorphisms
    :class: dropdown

+   .. include:: musical_isomorphisms.rst

+.. admonition:: Free matrix representation
+   :class: dropdown

-   .. include:: differential_matrices.rst
+   .. include:: free_matrix_representation.rst

 Derivative
 ----------